iopipe/v8-profiler-lambda/README.md

 v8-profiler on Lambda, in addition to the binaries matching the machine running the node package manager.

+*WARNING* - This module does _not_ provide a fully-integrated profiling experience for Lambda.
+This is an advanced-use, low-level library for building profiling tools.

 ## Installation

 ### NPM